Testing turbulent closure models with convection simulations: Results

 \subsection{DNS Runs}

-The homogeneous runs are summarised in Table~\ref{tab:simsetsB}, for more details see Table~\ref{tab:bres} in the Online Material.
+The DNS runs are summarised in Table~\ref{tab:simsetsB}, for more details see Table~\ref{tab:bres} in the Online Material.
 In each of the sets A--G the latitude was kept fixed, but the rotation rate was varied.
 Z denotes the non-rotating run.
-The ranges for the Reynolds and Coriolis numbers as well as the rms velocity $\Urms$ probed by DNS are listed.
+The ranges for the Reynolds, Rayleigh, and Coriolis numbers as well as the rms velocity $\Urms$ probed by DNS are also listed.

-In the homogeneous DNS runs we had to deal with a numerical stability problem in the transition from the kinematic, exponentially growing, stage to the stationary stage if the Taylor number was too small.
+In the DNS runs we had to deal with a numerical stability problem in the transition from the kinematic, exponentially growing, stage to the stationary stage if the Taylor number was too small.
 To circumvent this we started the runs with high ($\approx10^7$) values of $\Tay$ which allowed a statistically stationary state to be established.
 Then we gradually lowered $\Tay$ until the desired parameter range had been reached.
-Eventually we were able to successfully perform even a non-rotating run using this method.
-A snapshot of the vertical velocity in this Run~Z is pictured in the left panel of Fig.~\ref{fig:uzb}.
-In the time series of the statistically stationary state, we observe large fluctuations and intermittent exponential growth, most likely as a manifestation of the so-called ``elevator modes", described in \cite{CDGLTT06}, which are weakly damped for a box aspect ratio of unity
+Eventually we were able to successfully perform non-rotating runs using this method.
+A snapshot of the vertical velocity in this Run~Z is pictured in Fig.~\ref{fig:uzb}.
+In the time series of the statistically stationary state, we observe large fluctuations and intermittent exponential growth, most likely as a manifestation of the so-called ``elevator modes", described in \cite{CDGLTT06} and being exponentially growing solutions of the {\em nonlinear} Boussinesq system \eqref{eq:bouU}, \eqref{eq:bou3}.
+For a box aspect ratio of unity they are known to be only weakly damped.
+In our setup, these modes exist uninfluenced by rotation at any latitude in the form When admitting a horizontal velocity component, another type of exponentially growing solutions of the nonlinear equations is possible at the equator, having the form $[0,U_y(x),U_z(x)]\!\sim\!\exp(\lambda t+{\rm i} k_x x)$.
+The critical Rayleigh number is then given by $(dk_x)^4 + \Tay$.
+In any case the elevator modes should be affected by rotation, insofar as the secondary instabilities which are responsible for their ultimate saturation will also certainly be modified by the Coriolis force.

-As a more realistic example, we performed simulations with an inhomogeneous setup with the similar values of $\Ray$ and $\Pra$ as in the homogeneous runs.
-The distribution of the velocity component $U_z$ of a non-rotating DNS run with stress-free boundary conditions is shown in Fig.~\ref{fig:uzb}, right panel.
-One can immediately see that there are flow patterns encompassing the entire vertical span of the simulation box.
-As the closure ansatzes in \eqref{eq:clor}--\eqref{eq:cloq} are local in space and time, the presence of such large-scale coherent structures can adversely affect their applicability, as already noted by GOMS10.